 Here's a simple circuit for connecting to a vertical whip or long wire antenna for receiving audio frequency signals.
 The antenna plus cable should exhibit about 330 pF of capacitance to ground so add shunt capacitance as needed.
 This circuit is intended for setups where the antenna is connected via a fairly long piece of coaxial cable.

 The FET may be any of a number of types suitable for microphone amplifiers; I also like the J201. the 5k and 5 volt power source represent the circuitry on a typical soundcard.
 Just connect the drain of the FET to the tip and ring.
 The main problem with this approach is that there's no isolation between the receive ground and the usually-noisy computer ground.
-For those with unlimited funds, there are fiber optic USB extenders that will break the connection but a USB sound device (sound "card") would be needed at the antenna end.
-It's also possible to use an ordinary transformer or "video isolation" transformer as a common-mode filter.
-One winding is connected between this circuit and the tip and ring of the sound card microphone jack and the other winding is connected between this circuit's ground and the computer's ground.
+Despite this noise source, a high outdoor antenna seems sufficient.

 OK, this has moved on from being virtual: